Sustainability

 Carbon net zero

-One of the largest College-wide projects currently underway is our aim of achieving carbon net zero by 2030.
+One of the largest College-wide projects currently underway is our aim of becoming Carbon Net Zero.
 An exercise has been undertaken to measure College’s carbon footprint and create a baseline, so that improvements and goals can be tracked.

 It’s important that our suppliers reflect our carbon net zero and wider sustainability aims.
 From our insurance to photocopier supplier, and school uniform to carpet manufacturer, we aim to work with sustainable and carbon neutral companies across College.